 Lehigh & New England Railroad .
 ALCO S2 #611 at Alpha Cement .
 Martins Creek, Pennsylvania .
 Watercolor .
 12" x 16"

 ... the cement industry in America was born in the Lehigh Valley.
-Preceded by the early Schoefer vertical kilns at Coply... production began in earnest when the Lehigh Cement Company began operations in 1897, followed by the Atlas Portland Cement Company and Alpha Portland Cement Company in the early 1900's... followed by the Hercules Cement Plant...
+Preceded by David Saylor's early Schoefer vertical kilns at Coplay... production began in earnest when the Coplay Cement Company and Lehigh Cement Company began operations in 1897, followed by the Atlas Portland Cement Company and Alpha Portland Cement Company in the early 1900's... followed by the Hercules Cement Plant...
 Dexter Portland Cement...
 Lone Star...
 Nazareth Cement...
 Keystone... and many, many more.
 Alpha Cement, which had two plants in operation around Martins Creek ended production and closed in 1964.